I love appetizers,

 Was that too pushy?
 Sorry.
 I get a little pushy when I LOVE something.

-These were loved by all and I’ve make many batches.
+These were loved by all and I’ve made many batches.
 They all went very quickly!

 Since sausage is a little slippery I tossed them in a little flour so the batter would stick (when I didn’t the batter seemed to slide right off the pieces of sausage) then dip them into the batter and then into the fryer (or pot of hot oil) I think I need a deep fryer…really!